• Skip to primary navigation

 ×

-Home » Unusual
+Home » Reviews

 Stocking Stuffers for Bakers

-Inspiration for this list came from a spice blend I tried while staying at an AirB&B. I was so impressed with the seasoning, I made a mental note to buy more for home and gift giving.
-I also began thinking about other items, mostly ingredients, that bakers and cooks might like to see in their stocking or maybe even under the tree, so here's a list of ideas for stocking stuffers for bakers.
+Inspiration for this list came from a spice blend I tried while staying at an AirB&B. I was impressed so impressed with the seasoning, I made a mental note to buy more for home and gift giving.
+I also began thinking about other items, mostly ingredients, that bakers and cooks might like to see in their stocking or under the tree, so here's a list of ideas for stocking stuffers for bakers.
 Hopefully there are a few things here that might interest you or the cook/baker in your life.

 Stocking Stuffers for Bakers